pratikfarkase94/GSM-modem-SMS-Parser-Bash-Openwrt/README.md

 To get them to work, make sure you have comgt utility installed on your linux.
 If not, you can install it by sudo apt-get install comgt.
 If you can communicate with your GSM modem via AT commands, that means you are ready to run these scripts.

+1) First Script function is the sendSMS.sh for sending SMS.

 ![alt text](https://github.com/pratikfarkase94/GSM-modem-SMS-Parser-Bash-Openwrt/blob/master/sendSMS.png)